It’s time once again for this Dietitian’s annual breakdown of the WORST nutrition trends of the past year.

 This slot could really be given to the absurd realm of “detox” products as a whole, but this year Flat Tummy Co really takes the cake for being the absolute worst of them all.

-Detoxing is BS, and these Flat Tummy Co products in particular are simply laxatives, meant to make you run to the bathroom a LOT.
+These Flat Tummy Co products in particular are simply laxatives, meant to make you run to the bathroom a LOT.
 This may lead you to believe that you’re getting rid of some buildup of toxins in your GI tract (which is often blamed for bloating).
-In reality this is just the contents of your GI tract running through you more quickly than usual.
+In reality, this is just the contents of your GI tract running through you more quickly than usual.
 The “flat tummy” you have after using these products is a combination of dehydration and the placebo effect.
 You think you’ll have a flatter tummy after using doing their detox, so subjectively you will.

 Now, your body already has all the detoxifying equipment it needs.
 Your liver, kidneys, and GI tract are responsible for making sure the good stuff stays in, and the bad stuff stays out.
 They do a perfectly wonderful job all on their own.
 If for some reason they aren’t doing that job, these detox shakes or teas WILL NOT HELP.
 Seek medical attention immediately.